 I have a lot of thoughts about the way the occupations, mindsets and roles of women in society are rapidly changing.
 I think that the generation born before 1970 really has very little idea about what exactly is going on.
 They are so wrapped up in past social habits, mindsets, and thought-bubbles (perhaps because they hang out with people of the same age?), even if they are tech-savvy and active on social media, that they really cannot truly see just what is coming for the generations ahead.

 The girls today need us older women to guide them about how to navigate the turbulent social trends and changes coming their way.
-And just one of these, is increasing financial/economic/political empowerment and independence for women, which is partly fueled by (or perhaps caused by) increasing emasculation among males.
+And just one of these, is the increasing financial/economic/political empowerment and independence of women, which is partly fueled by (or perhaps caused by) increasing emasculation among males.

-Furthermore, the twin evils of porn and masturbation addiction have caused many Muslim men to become emasculated, quite literally: vis-a-vis they suffer erectile dysfunction long before they have even gotten married!
-And experienced/married ladies know only too well how difficult it is for a wife to respect a man who cannot rise to the occasion (note the pun), either when it comes to the bedroom, or when it comes to the timely payment of all utility bills.
+Furthermore, the twin evils of pervasive-technology-fueled porn-and-masturbation addiction have unfortunately caused many young Muslim men to become prematurely emasculated, quite literally, vis-a-vis, they suffer from erectile dysfunction long before they hit age twenty-five, or get married (whichever comes first).
+And it is common knowledge among psychologists and experienced, senior sages alike, how difficult it can be for a sincere wife to respect a husband who cannot rise to the occasion (pun unintended) when it comes to satisfying her biological needs in the bedroom, or fulfilling her financial needs for basic survival.

 That is enough on this topic for now.
-I think I meandered away from it for a bit there.
+I think I meandered away from the main point for a bit.